zacbraddy/Vimspirational/README.md

 - Integrate git into vim
 - Install nerdtree-git-plugin to get git flags in nerd tree.
 - Get syntax highlighting for JS and possibly JSX.
+- Map nerd tree opening to a keypress

 ## Problems I faced during install that I haven't solved

 ## Problems I've managed to overcome